sidgl/zELDA_II/paper.md

 # Summary

-We present `zELDA` (redshift Estimator for Line profiles of Distant Lyman Alpha emitters), an open source python package to model and fit Lyman-alpha (Lyα) line profiles.
+We present `zELDA` (redshift Estimator for Line profiles of Distant Lyman Alpha emitters), an open-source Python package to model and fit Lyman-alpha (Lyα) line profiles.
-The main motivation is to provide the community with a fast and easy to use tool to analyze Lyα line profiles uniformly to improve the understanding of Lyα emitting galaxies.
+The main motivation is to provide the community with a fast and easy-to-use tool to analyse Lyα line profiles uniformly to improve the understanding of Lyα emitting galaxies.
-In first place, concerning the Lyα line modeling, `zELDA` is based on line profiles of the commonly used 'shell-model' pre-computed with the full Monte Carlo radiative transfer code LyaRT [@orsi12].
+In first place, concerning the Lyα line modelling, `zELDA` is based on line profiles of the commonly used 'shell-model' pre-computed with the full Monte Carlo radiative transfer code LyaRT [@orsi12].
 The 'shell-model' represents the contribution of the interstellar medium (ISM) and circumgalactic medium (CGM) to the Lyα line profile.
 Thus, `zELDA` provides a regular grid of 'shell-model' spectrum ranging expansion velocity from -1000 km/s to 1000 km/s, neutral hydrogen column density from $10^{17.0}cm^{-2}$ to $10^{21.5}cm^{-2}$, dust optical depth  from $10^{-4}$ to 1, intrinsic equivalent width from 0.1 to 1000 Angstrom and intrinsic line width from 0.01 to 6.0 Angstroms.This gives a total of  3,132,000 grid nodes.
-The Lyα line profiles in an arbitrary position inside the grid is computed via lineal interpolation.
+The Lyα line profiles in an arbitrary position inside the grid are computed via linear interpolation.
 `zELDA` also includes the algorithms to transform the ideal Lyα line profiles into realistic profiles mocking observations.
 In second place, the fitting of observed line profiles is handled with several methodologies.
 `zELDA` includes the fitting of Lyα line profiles obscured and unobscured by the intergalactic medium (IGM).